 - The application must be supported by the project supervisor.

 - Funds will be given in GBP.
-The maximum grant that can be awarded is £1000, although NSGG may award two grants of £500 depending on the applications that are received.
+The maximum grant that can be awarded is £1000.
+The NSGG reserve the right, at the discretion of the panel, to award no or multiple awards depending on the applications that are received .

 - Only one application to the NSGG Postgraduate Fieldwork Fund can be made in any funding round.
-Funds must be used within one calendar year of support being awarded.
+Funds must be used within 18 months of support being awarded.